gopherslab/conduit-connector-redis/README.md

 ## Redis Source

-The redis source has 2 modes
+The redis connector watches for new data being added in a *single* redis key supplied in `redis.key`.
+Currently, the connector supports two type of Redis Data structures: `pubsub` & `stream`.
+To decide which type of DS the redis key holds, the `mode` setting is used.
+The connector by default starts in `pubsub` mode and subscribes to the channel provided in `redis.key` settings using `SUBSCRIBE <redis.key>`
+To start stream iterator pass `stream` as mode value.

+**Q. Why can't we use `TYPE <key>` command to decide which iterator to start?**
+A. There are 2 reasons for that:
+- The pubsub channel names can conflict with existing keys of other DS types.
+For ex: there can be an existing key named `mystream` which holds stream DS and still the same name can be used as channel name
+- `TYPE` command on channel name returns `none`

-### PUBSUB
+### Mode: pubsub

-In this mode the source subscribes to the channel provided in key and starts listening for new messages published on the channel.
+In this mode the source subscribes to the channel provided in `redis.key` setting, during configuration, and starts listening for new messages published on the channel.
 The listener will stop only when the pipeline is paused or any error is encountered.
-**NOTE:** The connector doesn't support pattern based channel subscription, it only subscribes to a channel using `SUBSCRIBE <key>`
+**NOTE:** The connector doesn't support pattern based channel subscription, it only subscribes to a single channel using `SUBSCRIBE <key>`
 Whenever a new message is received, a new sdk.Record is created with received message as `payload`.
 The resulting sdk.Record has the following format:
 ```json
 {